catalyzeio/engineering-blog/source/2015-11-06-bulk-historical-data-processing-with-Mirth.html.markdown

 ##Source Message Queueing

-Let's say a healthcare organization wants to upload 700,000 HL7 messages containing historical data to one of our customer's systems.
-The messages will be sent across the existing production interface used for day-to-day HL7 message traffic, which currently only sees ~5,000 messages a day.
+Let's say a healthcare organization wants to upload one million HL7 messages containing historical data to one of our customer's systems.
+The messages will be sent across the existing production interface used for day-to-day HL7 message traffic, which currently only sees ~20,000 messages a day.
 Can Mirth handle such a large increase in message load?
 If you're clever and have top-notch reliable infrastructure, then the answer is yes!

 Part of the trick is to get the messages out of the healthcare organization's queue quickly and queue them on our side instead.
 Mirth helps us do this with the following channel Source Settings: